rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/crawler.md

 [*] Auxiliary module execution completed
 ```

-## Useful Output
+## Follow-on: Wmap

 As you see, the result is not very user friendly...

-But you can view a tree of your website with the wmap plugin.
+But you can view a tree of your website with the Wmap plugin.
 Simply run :

 ```
 msf auxiliary(crawler) > load wmap